Global Intangible Low-Taxed Income (GILTI)

 Our comprehensive GILTI Regulations Roadmap explores the four provisions within the preamble that were substantially revised between proposal and finalization.

 The TCJA (Pub.
-L. No. 115-97) did not change the taxation of a corporate inversion, but many international provisions of that act were designed to make it less attractive from an income tax perspective to do so.
-The lowering of the corporate income tax rate, the creation of a favored category of income in the “foreign-derived intangible income” (FDII) deduction, and the “global intangible low-taxed income” (GILTI) inclusion, an anti-deferral device but at a favorable tax rate, all reduce the comparative tax attractiveness of an inversion.
+L. No. 115-97) did not change the taxation of a corporate inversion, but many international provisions of the law were designed to make it less attractive from an income tax perspective to do so.
+The lowering of the corporate income tax rate, the creation of a favored category of income in the “foreign-derived intangible income” (FDII) deduction, and the GILTI inclusion – an anti-deferral device but at a favorable tax rate – all reduce the comparative tax attractiveness of an inversion.

 Tax Research and Practice Tools

 From in-depth research and analysis to timesaving practice aids, Bloomberg Tax has the resources you need to provide informed advice.